abigailfletchr/CSC120-A2/rubric.md

 ### Level 3 (4 pts)

-YES 1 pt: Can successfully add a new `Computer` to the inventory
+PART 1 pt: Can successfully add a new `Computer` to the inventory

-YES 1 pt: Can successfully remove a `Computer` from the inventory
+PART 1 pt: Can successfully remove a `Computer` from the inventory

-____ 1 pt: Can successfully update the price/OS of a `Computer` contained in the inventory
+PART 1 pt: Can successfully update the price/OS of a `Computer` contained in the inventory

-____ 1 pt: Program prints appropriate error messages
+YES 1 pt: Program prints appropriate error messages

 ## General Items (10 pts):

-YES 4 pts: Program executes fully & consistently without crashing (exception/freeze)
+NO 4 pts: Program executes fully & consistently without crashing (exception/freeze)

-_____ 1 pt: Classes & class members all have header comments
+YES 1 pt: Classes & class members all have header comments

 YES 1 pt: Clear and consistent indentation